 You will leave Cairo today before midday and begin sailing south towards Beni Suef.
 Enjoy the thrill of being one of the very first tourists to cruise this part of the Nile for over 15 years!
 The day will be spent at leisure onboard the ship where you can enjoy the scenery along the banks of the Nile and relax onboard the ship.

-Luxor is rightly known as the world’s largest outdoor museum, and this morning we start our visits on the West Bank of the Nile, exploring Pharaonic tombs in the Valleys of the Kings and Queens, Queen Hatchepsut’s beautiful temple and the Colossi of Memnon.
-Time permitting we may also visit the lesser known temple of Medinat Habu.
-In the afternoon you’ll have some free time to begin exploring the East Bank of the Nile and the centre of Luxor.
+Luxor is rightly known as the world’s largest outdoor museum, and this morning we start our visits on the West Bank of the Nile, exploring Pharaonic tombs in the Valleys of the Kings and visiting Queen Hatchepsut’s beautiful temple.

 Today’s extra options include a spectacular hot air balloon flight over the West Bank of the Nile, and a visit to Karnak Temple in the evening for an atmospheric and informative Sound and Light show.